 The appearance is simply spontaneously arising.
 The idea of a desired future state clouds the seeing of what is here and now.
 The now is always here.
 Any notion of achieving something at some future time precludes fully recognising the present.

 You cannot be out of the awareness - it is missed simply through the habit of placing the attention in the thinking.
-This investment in the conceptual is a distraction from seeing the oneness that we already and truly are. ~ Peter
+This investment in the conceptual is a distraction from seeing this oneness that we already and truly are. ~ Peter

 Everything is a manifestation of thought